-Recruitment, can be defined as ‘those practices and activities carried out by the organization, with the primary purpose of identifying and attracting potential future employees’.
-(Barber 1998: 5) or
+1. Recruitment, can be defined as ‘those practices and activities carried out by the organization, with the primary purpose of identifying and attracting potential future employees’.
+(Barber 1998: 5)

-Talent acquisition, can be defined as everything that happens within the recruitment timeline, between requisition approval, right through to offer of employment.
+Talent acquisition however, can be defined as everything that happens within the recruitment timeline, between requisition approval, right through to offer of employment.

 This is the detailed list of requirements that the hiring manager and the company has.
 It may include essential and desirable criteria, qualifications, and specific experience desired by the person hiring.